Free Thanksgiving dinners and turkeys.

-Not only will the dinner be served, but many clients can also register for other social services that the Salvation Army administers.
+Not only will the dinner be served, but many clients can also register for other social services that the Salvation Army administers near you.
 As during the October, November, and December time frame they begin to ramp up coat drives and other holiday programs.
 So both a Thanksgiving dinner or food box may be provided along with other support.
 More Salvation Army food programs.

-Even after Thanksgiving day, many families need help providing for their families during the Christmas holiday season.
+Even after Thanksgiving day in November 2020, many families need help providing for their families during the Christmas holiday season.
 There are many other programs available during the months of December that can provide meals, boxes of food, and even small gifts to kids.
 It is often a good idea to apply for these at the same time as applications are made for a free Thanksgiving dinner.
 Learn about other holiday and Christmas assistance programs that are targeted at helping low income families.